On this page:

 - Overhead on Matching Funds

 - Overhead FAQs

-Direct costs are those that are directly associated with the delivery of the approved project and that are required to achieve the expected results.
-Please check the sponsor’s guidelines to make sure direct costs items are allowable under the sponsoring organization’s guidelines.
+Direct costs are costs directly associated with the delivery of an approved project and required to achieve the expected results.
+Please check the sponsor’s guidelines to make sure direct cost items are allowable under the sponsoring organization’s guidelines.

-- Equipment.
-Equipment refers to apparatus used primarily for research within the proposed project.
-Based on SFU Policy A 30.08, equipment purchased from external funds or with University funds (including internal research funds) belongs to SFU.
+- Equipment – Equipment refers to apparatus used primarily for research within the proposed project.

 SFU's policy on Indirect Costs requires a minimum of 25% overhead on total direct costs in order to account for a portion of the costs of running research at SFU.
 Any external funding for research, or accessing research equipment, regardless if it is through a grant, research contract, service contract, sub-award or a donation, must apply the 25% overhead.

 The terms "indirect costs" and "overhead" mean the same thing and are used interchangeably at SFU.

 - Maintaining high quality research infrastructure through the renovation and maintenance of research facilities, upgrades to equipment and the operating costs of research space e.g. building upkeep, power, communications network

 - Providing in-house technical expertise for ongoing and daily support to research facilities e.g. common equipment depreciation, life cycle costs